 To put it simply, passback was introduced to minimize the unfilled impressions and increase the ad fill rate.
 This directly converts into ad revenue for publishers like you.
 Let’s start with a simple question.

-What is a DFP Passback tag?
+What is a Google Ad Manager Passback Tag?

-When do you need a passback tag?
+When do you Need a Passback Tag?

 Suppose, you’re trying to monetize some pages of your website.
 And you reached an ad network A and requested to return an ad for the remnant inventories on the pages.
-But, the network A doesn’t have eligible ads to deliver the expected fill rate.
+But, network A doesn’t have eligible ads to deliver the expected fill rate.